 What can entrepreneurs learn from studying martial arts?

-I have been a trainer for over 20 years, before the rise of social media and now I foresee an even bigger change to the fitness industry with the rise of technology – we all must adapt and change if we want to continue succeeding.
-Within my business, I have learnt a lot of different fitness disciplines and trained with many different kinds of people for varying needs, however when thinking about business growth for myself and those I mentor I can return back to a time when I trained and competed as a professional Thai Boxer (in Thailand) and think about what we can learn entrepreneurs from studying martial arts.
+I have been a trainer for well over 20 years, before the rise of social media and now I foresee an even bigger change to the fitness industry with the rise of technology – we all must adapt and change if we want to continue succeeding.
+Within my business, I have learnt a lot of different fitness disciplines and trained with many different kinds of people for varying needs.
+However, when thinking about business growth for myself and those I mentor, I can return back to a time when I trained and competed as a professional Thai Boxer (Thailand) and think about what we can learn as entrepreneurs from studying martial arts.

-I think entrepreneurs are missing out if they just take intellectual lessons from reading warfare strategy and combat & martial arts guides though.
-Nine times out of ten it is mind-set, mental toughness and exquisite focus, (and not actually business acumen) entrepreneurs need to help get their businesses to the next level.
+I think entrepreneurs are missing out if they take intellectual lessons from reading warfare strategy and combat & martial arts guides though.
+Nine times out of ten, it is mindset, mental toughness and exquisite focus (and not actually business acumen) that entrepreneurs need to help get their businesses to the next level.

 1) Learning Strategy, Attention to Detail and Problem Solving

-BBJ, Judo and wrestling – very technical sports where you learn to make good decisions under pressure.
+BBJ, Judo and wrestling – all very technical sports where you learn to make good decisions under pressure.
+The more you know about yourself, your business, your customers and your market, the better.

 2) Learning Connection and Rapport

-Akido and Wing Chun Kung Fu – these ‘soft’ martial arts require you to listen to the other person’s energy when you fight.
-When you learn to be sensitive in mind, you are perfectly empathetic and can feel other people’s energy then you can work with it or – in the ways of fighting you can manipulate it to your advantage.
+Aikido and Wing Chun Kung Fu – these ‘soft’ martial arts require you to listen to the other person’s energy when you fight.
+When you learn to be sensitive in mind, you are perfectly empathetic and can feel other people’s energy, then you can work with it and use it to your advantage.
+Listening to your customers (often hidden needs) is key to business success.

 3) Learning Perspective

-Muay Thai / K1 Kick boxing.
-These martial arts pack heavy focus on sparring.
-If you do them, it won’t be long till you get punched or kicked in the face!
+Muay Thai / K1 / Kickboxing.
+These martial arts place a heavy focus on sparring.
+If you train in them, it won’t be long till you get punched or kicked in the face!
 Taking strikes can be alarming at first, your whole world momentarily falls apart, but with practice you learn to take the blows in detached way.
-You don’t feel pain really, you don’t have time to as you are trying to be strategic.
-This is brilliant lesson for rollercoaster of emotions entrepreneurs often feel in any given day or week.
+You literally don’t feel pain as you are so focused.
+This is a brilliant lesson for the rollercoaster of emotions entrepreneurs can often feel on any given day or week.
+A calm outlook helps everything!

 By Dan Roberts